mantzaris/combineWebp/README.md

 # combineWebp
-with Julia Lang, in Linux combine all the 'webp' files of the same size
+with Julia Lang, in Linux, combine all the 'webp' files of the same size within a directory

 with **img2webp** installed, run the script as